 There are a few interior farm roads, some of which cross the drainages to access single-family homes (SFH), not associated with farming activities.
 These existing crossings may be advantageous when developing future road systems in this area, as permitting processes for existing crossings tend to be simpler, and farm roads are often located where it is easiest to cross.
-The upper farmed terraces in this area can be relatively easily developed, with the biggest challenge how to develop and effective east to west road system across the drainages.
+The upper farmed terraces in this area can be relatively easily developed, with the biggest challenge how to develop an effective east to west road system across the drainages.

-Figure 6.
-Northeast Sub-area Current Land Use - Farms and Single-family Homes (SFH)
+Figure 5.
+Northeast Sub-Area Current Land Use - Farms and Single-family Homes (SFH)

-The Western URA sub-area is between SW Elsner Road and SW Roy Rogers Road (Figure 6).
+The West URA sub-area is between SW Elsner Road and SW Roy Rogers Road (Figure 6).
 This area is bisected by a floodway / wetland swale about 2,000 feet south of Beef Bend Road.
-The floodway is crossed by an 800foot bridge on Roy Rogers Road.
+The floodway is crossed by an 800- foot bridge on Roy Rogers Road.
 The area south of the floodway swale to Elsner Road is a farm, but includes a couple of single family homes that may not be associated with the farm.
-Surface elevation ranges from 180 to 200 along the north side (Beef Bend Road) down to about 120 feet in the central floodway (approximately a 3 percent slope).
+Surface elevation ranges from 180 to 200 along the north side (Beef Bend Road) down to about 120 feet in the central floodway (approximately a 3-4 percent slope).

 A wholesale/commercial nursery operation is located between the floodway and the intersection of Beef Bend Road and Roy Rogers Road.
 A kidney-shaped pond is excavated in southeast corner of the nursery.
-It may have been developed from an old stream channel, but is well above the floodplain and has been a farm pond since before the early 1990s.
+The pond is the final remnant of an old redirected stream channel, but is well above the floodplain and has been a farm pond since before the early 1990s.
 The commercial nursery operation is called Al's Garden Center, with an entry from Roy Rogers Road.
-The wholesale nursery surrounds Al's Garden Center on all sides, and has an entrance along Beef Bend Road.
-Most of the soil surface in the wholesale nursery is covered with plastic, indicating that most of the plants are grown in pots.
+The wholesale nursery surrounds Al's